hkhanna/django-stripe-billing/README.md

 ## Deployment to Heroku

-1. Add `STRIPE_API_KEY` to the environment variables.
+1. Add `BILLING_STRIPE_API_KEY` to the environment variables.
 1. In your Stripe dashboard, you _must_ configure it to cancel a customer's subscription if all retries for a payment fail.
+1. Do not allow the Customer to update their email address in Customer Portal.
 1. In your Stripe dashboard, set up a product (with an optional statement descriptor), and set up a price for that product.
 1. In the admin, create billing plans.
 1. In the Stripe dashboard (live environment), the following webhooks should be set to point to `https://production.url/billing/stripe/webhook/`:

-- TODO: fix for checkout vs api
+- `checkout.session.completed` (only if you are using Stripe Checkouts)
 - `invoice.paid`
 - `customer.subscription.updated`
 - `customer.subscription.deleted`